diaxxu/piston/README.md

 # PISTON </br>
 - the .step file is available as piston v1
-- also some photo if you don't want to download it
+- also some photo if you don't want to download it (in photo folder)
 ---
 **made in fusion**